-The Constitution permits Directors and Officers to acquire shares in the Company.
+The Constitution permits Directors and Officers to acquire shares in the Company, subject to very limited exceptions contemplated in the Listing Rules.
 Company policy prohibits Directors, Associates and Officers from dealing in Company shares or Executive options:

-- Except up to 30 days after either the release of the Company's half year and annual results to the Australian Securities Exchange, the Annual General Meeting or any major announcement. - Whilst in possession of price sensitive information. - Outside windows as stated above, except where they have obtained the approval of the Chairman.
+- In the period of 60 days prior to the release of the Company's half year and annual results to the Australian Securities Exchange. - Whilst in possession of price sensitive information.